ericpgreen/coping_together_nc_rct/simulate.md

 where families were nested in groups **but there were not multiple groups per leader**.
-The families were selected from the target population, though judging by the baseline means it’s likely that not all would meet more stringent criteria for programmatic need.
+The families were selected from the target population, though judging by the baseline means it’s likely that not all would meet more stringent criteria for need.

     # A tibble: 4 × 4
     # Groups:   caregiver [2]